ElijahBundi/blog-frontend-app/README.md

 # Phase 3 React-Frontend: Construction Blog App

-Project name: Construction Blog App
+-Project name: Construction Blog App
-Author: Elijah Bundi
+-Author: Elijah Bundi

 ## Links
 Below are the github links for the frontend and backend.